-- Deep South - Takes place in North Carolina but the movie is quick to utilize crude redneck stereotypes who express sexual mockery of and towards Nell.
+- Deep South: It takes place in North Carolina, but the movie is quick to utilize crude redneck stereotypes who express sexual mockery of and towards Nell.

 - Eloquent In Her Native Tongue: Once you realize that Nell uses Biblical words and phrases in a heavy North Carolina accent, mingled with her mom's dysphasic traits and a secret language from her childhood, she becomes almost completely comprehensible.

-- Innocent Fanservice Girl: Nell wears clothes, but has no problem to take them off.
+- Innocent Fanservice Girl: Nell wears clothes, but has no problem in taking them off.